 - regulatory affairs

-How to Become a Compliance Officer
+How to Become a Compliance Officer or MLRO

-Compliance officers are educated to advise businesses and organizations on how to comply with government rules.
+They are educated to advise businesses and organizations on how to comply with government rules.
 Because this role covers numerous industries, from healthcare and government to real estate and retail, a variety of postsecondary degree programs are available to train students for the position.

 While everyone's path is different, there are certain fundamentals to remember about the field.